hmrc/estates-auth/README.md

 # Estates auth

-This service is a fasacde in front of auth and agent-access-control, it is responsible for authenticating users who want to register and maintian an estate.
+This service is a facade in front of auth and agent-access-control, it is responsible for authenticating users who want to register and maintain an estate.

 ---